Sahajj/HTML/Readme.md

       ```
       <sub>, <sup>
       ```
-      - css is imp to show the website in better way
+      - CSS is imp in showing the website in a better way
       ```
       <p style= "red"></p>
       ```
-   -  TIP --> While using nested tag in one elements never mismatch the tags
+   -  TIP --> While using nested tags in one element never mismatch the tags
       ```
       ❌ <p>My cat is <strong>very grumpy.</p></strong>
       ✅ <p>My cat is <strong>very</strong> grumpy.</p>